marcingrzejszczak/marcingrzejszczak.github.io/source/_posts/2016-04-30-accurest-and-stub-runner-1-dot-1-0-dot-m3.markdown

 - testing
 ---

 Currently at the Spring Team we're polishing our libraries for the upcoming final release of the Brixton train.
-It should happen soon :) Until then I'm spending a lot of my free time on [Accurest](/blog/2016/04/25/accurest-docs-updated/) and [Stub Runner](http://toomuchcoding.com/blog/2016/04/06/accurest-stubrunner-released/).
+It should happen soon :) Until then I'm spending a lot of my after work, free time on [Accurest](/blog/2016/04/25/accurest-docs-updated/) and [Stub Runner](http://toomuchcoding.com/blog/2016/04/06/accurest-stubrunner-released/).

 Today's post will be about the new stuff that you will be able to profit from in the upcoming `1.1.0` release of Accurest.
 Also you can profit from most of these features in the `1.1.0.M3` release.